These lace cookies are such a pretty and light treat, and they only call for 5 ingredients!

 - While I’m a big proponent of thick and cakey cookies (remember these?), my thin and crispy lace cookies are seriously delicious.

-- The cookies have such a rich toffee flavor, which pairs perfectly with the dark chocolate that you’ll be spreading on top.
+- The cookies have such a rich toffee flavor (and if you’ve read my easy toffee post, you know how much I love that), which pairs perfectly with the dark chocolate that you’ll be spreading on top.

 What You’ll Need…